brosenan/vercast/README.md

 # DummyObjectStore
 <a name="dummyobjectstore-initctx-classname-args"></a>
 ## .init(ctx, className, args)
-should call the init() method of the relevant class with ctx and args as parameters.
+should call the init() method of the relevant class with args as a parameter.

 ```js
 var called = false;